jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v4.0 (unreleased):
   > Adds support for reading partition data without disk label using ditool.
   > Adds support for hiding the status bar from the start.
+  > Adds option to hide the title bar, resulting in a borderless window.
   > Improves accuracy of SCSI CD-ROM drive by changing to 2048 byte blocks.
   > Improves reliability and error handling of ditool.